 Me: Why, hello there.
 Nice to meet you.
 And what do you do?

-You: (go ahead and answer out loud… sounds ridiculous but give it a try!)
+You: (go ahead and answer out loud… I know it sounds ridiculous, but give it a try!)

-Now how did that feel?
+How did that feel?
 How long did it take you to form the words explaining what you do?
-Did you stutter, start over, or worse, couldn’t find any words at all?
+Did you stutter, start over, or worse, have a hard time finding any words at all?
+This is a huge roadblock for a lot of entrepreneurs.
+Especially if you identify with more than one business or title.

 I (what) + (who) + to (results) = Pitch Perfection